blahcat/blahcat.github.io/content/2024-01-27-tapping-into-the-potential-of-memory-dump-emulation.md

 Anyway, as always open for feedback on the discussion feed.

 Until then see next time,
 Cheers 🍻

 ## References

-Here are the links to those giants refered in the title:
+Here are the links to those giants referred in the title:

 1. [https://github.com/bochs-emu/Bochs](https://github.com/bochs-emu/Bochs)
 1. [https://github.com/yrp604/bochscpu](https://github.com/yrp604/bochscpu)